Frequently Asked Questions

 What is bringing my water's score down?

 Tap Score deducts points from your score even when State and Federal regulations might not.
 Regulatory limits only exist for a fraction of contaminants and can take 30 years or more to establish with new laws.
 Even Public Health Goals published by the government can be outdated and exist for even fewer contaminants.

 We test for more potential contaminants and we hold your water quality to an even higher standard.
 Click here to read more about our scoring system.

 My score is high but I don’t like the taste of my water!

-Water is tricky like that and we all have our personal taste preferences.
 Some of the most harmful contaminants have no taste, smell or odor (e.g. arsenic and lead).
-Other contaminants can make your water taste or smell foul way before they reach levels that might cause serious harm.
-Depending on the taste, smell, or appearance of your water, we can recommend something to help, even if you don't do a complete test.
+Other contaminants can make your water taste or smell foul before they reach levels that might cause serious harm.
+Depending on the taste, smell, or appearance of your water, we can recommend something to help.

 What happens if my sample vial breaks?